JWST COMPASS: Insights into the Systematic Noise Properties of NIRSpec/G395H From a Uniform Reanalysis of Seven Transmission Spectra: Observations and Data Reduction

 The second model, which we refer to as the ``shifts-only'' model, is a four-parameter model defined by $S(t) = a + bt + cx(t) + dy(t)$ where $x(t)$ and $y(t)$ are the trace positions in the x and y-directions respectively recorded as offsets from the position of the integration-averaged trace position.
 Systematics models like this one, that account for variations in the telescope pointing over time, have been used in many recent JWST observations including NIRSpec/G395H observations \citep[e.g.][]{Rustamkulov2022, Teske2025, Alderson2023, Scarsdale2024}.

 The third systematics model, which we refer to as the ``6-vector'' model, is an eight-parameter model consisting of the out-of-transit flux and linear slope from the 0-vector model plus coefficients for the first six principal components of the RPF timeseries described above.
-We choose to fit six components because we find that every observation has at most six vectors which display correlated noise.
+We choose to fit six components because we find that every observation has at most six components which display correlated noise, with higher order components appearing consistent with white noise when inspected by eye.
 In the interest of carrying out a uniform analysis, we elect to use the same number of principal components for each observation, and using fewer than six would result in excluding principal components that show correlated noise for some observations, while using more than six would mean including components that display only white noise.

 We parameterize the transit in terms of the period, $P$, planet/star radius ratio, $R_p/R_*$, time of the transit relative to the start of the observation $t_0$, semimajor axis in units of stellar radii $a/R_*$, inclination $i$, eccentricity $e$ and argument of periastron $\omega$.
 Because the JWST observations do not meaningfully constrain $P$, $i$, $e$, or $\omega$, we place informative Gaussian priors on these parameters that are derived from the reported maximum likelihood values and uncertainties from the studies referenced in Table \ref{tbl:priors}.
 We place uninformative uniform priors on $R_p/R_*$ (uniform between 0 and 1), $t_0$ (uniform between the beginning and end of the observation), and $a/R_*$ (uniform between $\mu_{t_0}\pm10\sigma_{t_0}$ where $\mu_{t0}$ and $\sigma_{t0}$ are the mean and standard deviation of the reported $t_0$ value from the reference in \ref{tbl:priors}) in order to allow the data to determine the posteriors for these parameters.
 For GJ\,357\,b and L\,168-9\,b the studies referenced in Table \ref{tbl:priors} assumed a fixed eccentricity of zero.
 For these cases we also set eccentricity to zero rather than fitting for its value.
 For the limb-darkening parameters we use informative priors computed with \texttt{ExoTiC-LD} \citep{Grant2024} using the MPS-ATLAS-1 stellar models with the stellar parameters given in Table \ref{tbl:planetary_stellar_params}.